 Influencer marketing is an effective way to get your message out to your customers, in 2016 influencer spending on Instagram alone came in at $570 million, with 48% of US marketers looking to increase their spend and only 4% planning a decrease.
+In this blog post, you’ll learn the basics of a winning influencer strategy for small businesses.

 Influencers offer instant social proof for your brand – they are already trusted by their audience.
 A recommendation from them carries a lot more weight than a traditional ad or boosted post.
 People are also much more likely to comment on a post or piece of content put out by an influencer.
+Here’s how to get started with an influencer strategy for small businesses:

 Don’t be scared